The Board Game Collection

 Iron Man

-Iron Man is a powerhouse once he suits up, his high-tech armor giving him extra abilities, additional health, and extra actions each turn.
-However, assembling all the necessary pieces can be tricky.
-Until you draw the right cards and acquire the right upgrades, your options (and crucially, your card draw) are limited.
+Iron Man is a powerhouse once he suits up, his high tech armor gives him extra abilities, extra health and extra actions each turn.
+But assembling all the pieces can be tricky.
+Until you draw the right cards and get the right upgrades you’re limited in what you can do (and crucially your card draw).

 Black Panther

-Like Iron Man, Black Panther relies on the components of his, in this case Vibranium suit.
-Once set up, he can use his Wakanda Forever cards to unleash a devastating array of action chains.
-To fully harness his true potential, he relies on Siri to retrieve all the pieces of his armor.
-Similar to the revered king of Wakanda, Black Panther decks include abundant resources derived from Vibranium, granting him unparalleled advantages on the battlefield.
-The Golden City enhances his card draw, allowing him to maintain strategic advantage and adapt swiftly to any situation.
+Like Iron Man Black Panther relies on the components of his suit, in this case the Vibranium suit.
+Once set up he can use his Wakanda Forever cards to unleash a chain of actions.
+To fully utilize his true potential he needs Siri to get all the pieces of his armor.

 Captain Marvel